pulp/pulp/docs/sphinx/user-guide/installation.rst

   $ sudo service httpd start
   $ sudo chkconfig httpd on

+.. move the below note into a dedicated SSL config guide.

 .. note::
   In some distributions, such as RHEL 6.3 and Fedora 17, the default SSL certificate